Medicare-Aplicaciones-Moviles/LandingPage/README.md

-# LandingPage-DocSeeker
+# LandingPage-MediCare
-Landing Page for our main product "DocSeeker"
+Landing Page for our main product "MediCare"